-In accordance with Florida Statutes FS 1009.23, FS 1009.28, FS 1009.285, FS 1010.03 and State Board Rule SBR 6A-14.0541, a schedule of student fees and refund of these fees shall be established by the Board of Trustees and published in the College budget and College Catalog.
+In accordance with Florida Statutes §§ 1009.23, 1009.28, 1009.285, and 1010.03 and State Board Rule 6A- 14.0541, a schedule of student fees and refund of these fees shall be established by the Board of Trustees and published in the College budget and College Catalog.

-A class schedule listing student fees and the time frame for refund of fees will be published each term and communicated in various media outlets to students.
+A schedule listing student fees will be posted on the billing, payments, and refunds webpage with notice of fee changes communicated in various media outlets to students.

-The Business Office and the Vice President for Student Success will establish procedures to work together for students to request tuition and fee refunds.
-A request for a full 100% refund will be accepted during the schedule adjustment period during the first week of classes for each term.
+The Business Office and Student Success will establish procedures for students to request tuition and fee refunds.
+A request for a full 100% refund will be accepted during the schedule adjustment period each term as per deadlines posted on the Academic Calendar.
+Following the schedule adjustment period, refunds will be addressed in accordance with policies outlined in the College Catalog.